 A senior level practicum experience required for all physical education students in the concentration areas of study other than teacher education.
-Students will meet with their advisors, the physical education chairperson, and the Director of the Center for International and Experiential Education to request and receive a placement.
+Students will meet with their advisors, the physical education chairperson, and the Student Success Center to request and receive a placement.
 The internship will be supervised by trained personnel in the respective area and evaluated by the appropriate staff in the physical education department.
 May be repeated once for credit.
-Prerequisite: Senior standing or permission of the instructor.
+Prerequisite: Senior standing, declared physical education major or permission of the instructor.